• Skip to main content

 A general strength training workout will work wonders!

-That said, there are a few exercises that more closely mimic the movements of dance and deserve a place in your strength and conditioning workouts.
+That said, there are a few exercises that more closely mimic dance movements and deserve a place in your strength and conditioning workouts.

 #1.
 Plie goblet squat